‘Friends at the End’ is a BHS initiative designed to make sure that no horse owner has to face the loss of their equine companion alone.

 We are also here to support you through bereavement, if you have suddenly lost your horse in an incident.
 This might have been a dog, firework or road related incident.
 You are also able to report these incidents to our Safety Team so we can continue to lobby to protect horses and riders.

 Our Friends At The End Team

-More than 50 volunteer Welfare Officers have attended training that will help them to support horse owners through the difficult process of saying goodbye.
+More than 70 volunteer ‘BHS Friends’ have attended training that will help them to support horse owners through the difficult process of saying goodbye.
 The BHS Friends at the End team can talk to owners about the options available if they can no longer keep their horse for any reason.
 It doesn’t have to end in euthanasia and if there are other choices they will help find them.

 If a horse does need to be put to sleep (for whatever reason), BHS Friends will discuss the choices with owners, from the method of euthanasia to what to do afterwards.
 Many are willing to be there on the day to offer support, and some will even hold the horse if the owner doesn’t feel able.
-All BHS Friends are Welfare Officers who love horses and know what the owner is going through.
+All BHS Friends are Welfare Advisers who love horses and empathise with what the owner is going through.
 It might help to know that if you don’t feel able to be there for your horse’s final moments, there is a horse lover willing to be with them.

 All of our Friends at the End team have received training from bereavement counsellors, so they have a genuine understanding of the loss and grief that come when a horse dies.
 They aren’t there to take the place of a counsellor or vet, but they can offer an extra source of support.
-At the hardest time in a horse owner’s journey, our Friends are available to make it as smooth and straightforward as possible.
+At the hardest time in a horse owner’s journey, our Friends are available to make it as smooth and straightforward as possible

 If you feel that you might benefit from talking to someone through the Friends at the End scheme, contact BHS Welfare on 02476 840517 or firstname.lastname@example.org and they’ll put you in touch with your nearest Friend.